 The building envelope is the physical barrier between the exterior and interior environments enclosing a structure.
-Generally, the building envelope is comprised of a series of components and systems (see figure 1) that protect the interior space from the effects of the environment, like precipitation, wind, temperature, humidity, and ultraviolet radiation.
-The internal environment is comprised of the occupants, furnishings, building materials, lighting, machinery and equipment, and the heating, ventilation and air conditioning (HVAC) system.
+Generally, the building envelope is comprised of a series of components and systems (see figure 1) that protect the interior space from the effects of the environment like precipitation, wind, temperature, humidity, and ultraviolet radiation.
+The internal environment is comprised of the occupants, furnishings, building materials, lighting, machinery, equipment, and the HVAC (heating, ventilation and air conditioning) system

 Improving the building envelope of houses is one of the best ways to get better energy efficiency.

 A building envelope serves many functions.
 These functions can be divided into 3 categories:

 The building envelope includes the materials that comprise the foundation, wall assembly, roofing systems, glazing, doors, and any other penetrations.
 The connections and compatibility between these elements is critical to ensure that the building envelope functions as intended.